scratchapixel/contributions/README.md

 - No table support: because they don't display well on small screens.
 - We do support lists but not numbered lists.
 For a list, start each section with a `- `.
 You can have nested lists.
 To create a sublist, leave 2 spaces in front of the `- `.
 - 0 trailing space on empty lines; otherwise, files won't convert.

+There is room for improvement, so please make suggestions if you have any.
+However, please keep in mind that for now, Scratchapixel is a one-man project being developed with almost no financial resources.
+So, be patient as we gain momentum and understand that we need to work under certain constraints.

 ### LaTeX Equations